 In essence,

-There are five heart rate training zones that categorize every intensity level.
-I have an entire post on how to calculate heart rate zones and even created a simple online heart rate zone calculator you can use.
+There are five zones that categorize every intensity level.
+I have an entire post about how to calculate heart rate zones and even created a simple online heart rate zone calculator you can use.

-What’s important to mention is that heart rate training zones are always a reference to maximum capacity and current fitness level, so knowing athlete’s maximum heart rate AND resting heart rate is important to set those up correctly.
+What’s important to mention is that cardio zones are always a reference to maximum capacity and current fitness level, so knowing athlete’s maximum heart rate AND resting heart rate is important to set those up correctly.

 Which is why using a Target Heart Rate formula (also known as Karvonen formula) will provide more accurate zones, compared to simple percentage of Max HR.

-Once heart rate training zones are calculated, next step is to create a structured training plan.
+Once cardio zones are calculated, next step is to create a structured training plan.
 Every phase of that plan should focus on specific area (endurance/power/speed), measured in time spent in relevant zones.

 And that’s all the magic.